Summons of the Lord of Hosts: Súriy-i Mulúk "Tablet of Kings"

 Baháʼu'lláh also counsels the kings on the qualities which they must exhibit.
 These include not laying aside the Fear of God, and following the laws of religion.
 He states that countries should work towards reducing their differences.
 In this way, weapons can be reduced which would assure the safety of the world and save money for the governments which can be used for other purposes.
 He tells the monarchs to limit their extravagance, and instead to live in moderation, so that the burden on their citizens will be lessened, and he tells them to deal justly with everyone, especially the poor.
 Having counseled the rulers, Baháʼu'lláh warns that if they do not follow his counsels God will chastise them from all directions.

 While the tablet is addressed to all the rulers of the world, he writes to some specific groups as well.
 To the Christians he writes that he is the return of Jesus:

 Baháʼu'lláh also addresses Sultan Abdülaziz, the only monarch addressed individually, and reproves him for entrusting the affairs of his empire to ministers whom he claims are not trustworthy.
 As for the ministers of the Sultan, Baháʼu'lláh criticizes them for actions which he claims are power-hungry.
 As for the clergy of Constantinople he denounces them for not investigating Baháʼu'lláh's message, and criticizes them as worshippers of "names" and lovers of leadership; he states that they are spiritually dead.
-To the philosophers of the world, Baháʼu'lláh sends a warning to them not to become proud of their knowledge, and he states that the essence of wisdom and knowledge is the recognition of the Manifestation of God and his teachings.
+To the philosophers of the world, Baháʼu'lláh warns them not to become proud of their knowledge, and he states that true wisdom and knowledge is to recognize the Manifestations of God and to follow his precepts.